EugeneLyapin/kubeContainerStatus/README.md

 ```
 There is no image called v2 in the repository.
 We should roll back to our previously working version.

-`kubeContainerStatus` is an automation script to verify a deployment update.
+`ContainerStatus` is an automation script to verify a deployment update.

 It checks deployment status periodicaly analyzing container statuses and historical data from previous check cycles.

-Based on this data `kubeContainerStatus` returns exitcode=0 if:
+Based on this data `ContainerStatus` returns exitcode=0 if:
 * All containers are running (`ContainerStateRunning` state) within N cycles;

-`kubeContainerStatus` returns exitcode=1 if:
+`ContainerStatus` returns exitcode=1 if:
 * One or more containers have `ContainerStateWaiting` state and reason regarded as `Error` (see below);
 * One or more containers have `ContainerStateTerminated` state;
 * Execution time > TIMEOUT (optional, default:300) due to `UNSTABLE` or `ContainerStateWaiting` states;

-`kubeContainerStatus` sets state=UNSTABLE if:
+`ContainerStatus` sets state=UNSTABLE if:
 * one or more containers have `restartCount` changed since last check;

 ## Container states and reasons: